-For the three TLD stations where these badges were located, only the reading of the companion badge was used to determine the quarterly exposure for the station.
+For the TLD stations where these badges were located, only the reading of the companion badge was used to determine the quarterly exposure for the station with the exception of 3rd Qtr RI-0201.
+Both badges were greater than 1.4 standard deviation so the 3rd Qtr results from RI-0201 were excluded.